devrisby/theodinproject/README.md

 # The Odin Project Solutions

-This repository showcases my work for `TheOdinProject`
+This repository showcases my work for [The Odin Project](https://www.theodinproject.com/)

 I try to go beyond the scope of the Odin Project challenges to improve my knowledge and experience